HLCaptain/ssl-in-the-wild/README.md

 pip install -r requirements.txt
 ```

 The model training is limited to Jupiter Notebooks only, so container cannot be used.
-The files submitted for the Milestone 1 task are the `kaggle.json` and `notebooks/Milestone1.ipynb` files located in the root folder.
-Open the `Milestone1.ipynb` file and run the code.
-This should download the dataset to `data` folder, which the `notebooks/Milestone2_training_testing.ipynb` Notebook can use to train and test the models with.
+The files submitted for the Milestone 1 task are the `kaggle.json` and `notebooks/Data_preparation.ipynb` files located in the root folder.
+Open the `Data_preparation.ipynb` file and run the code.
+This should download the dataset to `data` folder, which the `notebooks/Training_and_testing.ipynb` Notebook can use to train and test the models with.

 ### Preparation